 - Natural History Endowment Supports natural history programs and Summer Naturalist Interns.

 - Fund for the Promotion of the Culture and History of the Adirondacks Opened by Donna and Kerry Skee to support presentations at Johns Brook Lodge and the Loj to educate members, guests, and visitors about the history, culture and arts of the Adirondack region.

 - Recognition Fund Established by Marilyn and Peter Gillespie to fund the recognition of volunteers, staff, and others whose support of ADK is particularly appreciated.

 - Stewardship Endowment Supports ADK’s professional and supervised trail crews and the Summit Stewardship Program.

 - Volunteer Trail Maintenance Provides training and recognition for ADK members helping maintain trails around ADK properties.
 The fund was opened by Donna and Kerry Skee with a particular emphasis on trails around Johns Brook Lodge and the Loj.

 Start a new named endowed fund with your gift of at least $10,000.
 Gifts to existing endowed funds can be of any size.
-Contact Catherine for more information.
+Contact Sunday for more information.